This post contains affiliate links.

 - Marinade: We’ll marinate the mushrooms in soy sauce, liquid smoke, and maple syrup to replicate the flavor of bacon!

-- Wine: We will use ¼ cup of wine during the cooking process to deglaze the pan (i.e. to incorporate all the flavor bits that are stuck to the pan after cooking the mushrooms).
-Feel free to use either red or white.
+- Wine: Use wine during the cooking process to deglaze the pan (i.e. to incorporate all the flavor bits that are stuck to the pan after cooking the mushrooms).
+Feel free to use either red or white, or broth if avoiding alcohol.

-- Spinach: We’ll be sautéing 3 cups of fresh spinach to pair with the mushrooms.
+- Spinach: We’ll be sautéing fresh spinach to pair with the mushrooms.
 Don’t worry, it’ll cook down!

 How to make goat cheese spaghetti squash